GURU GRANTH SAHIB

 ◆ The Gurmukhi Script

-The Sikh Gurus spoke Punjabi and developed the Gurmukhi script for writing their sacred hymns.
-The word Gurmukhi translates as ‘from the mouth of the Guru’.
-According to Sikh tradition, Guru Angad Dev Ji standardized the script at the suggestion of Guru Nanak Dev Ji.
-The Sikhs assign a high degree of sanctity to Gurmukhi script — it is the official script for the Indian State of Punjab
+The Sikh Gurus spoke Punjabi and developed the Gurmukhi script to record their sacred hymns.
+The word Gurmukhi translates as 'from the mouth of the Guru'.
+According to Sikh tradition, Guru Angad Dev Ji standardised the script at Guru Nanak Dev Ji's suggestion.
+Furthermore, Gurmukhi holds a high degree of sanctity in Sikh tradition — it is the official script of the Indian state of Punjab.

 ◆ Two Main Sections